escudero89/js-crawler/README.md

 - **google.url**.
 The url for google to start to look for results.
 - **google.querySelectorAll**.
 The `querySelectorAll` value we use to crawl for links (Google returns lots of links, so we need to be specific about or search).
 - **sites.querySelectorAll**.
 The `querySelectorAll` value we use to grab the script sources from the crawled sites.

+## What could be improved upon

+There are several things that we could add to this project to make it better.
+Just to name a few that were not mentioned above:

+- A better error handling.
+Especially on the crawler (we assume that everything is going to be okay).
+- Tests.
+We added just a few as a proof of concept and to setup the environement for more tests.
+Plus, the added tests are only unit test, we could add e2e test (via wdio for example), and snapshots/storybooks for the components.
+- UI improvements (the bare minimum was done, but it looks nice thanks to Ant Design).
+- Metrics, such as NewRelic and Datadog (for app measurements), and Google Analytics (for product measurements), if we decide to host the app.